-Flare to Central-Peer and SME Reviews
+Flare Desktop to Flare Online-Peer and SME Reviews

-You can use the connection between Flare projects and MadCap Central for topic reviews.
-Flare supports review packages (i.e., bundling files such as topics and snippets) and lets you send those packages to Central to be reviewed by others.
-After editing and annotating the files in Central's Review Editor, the reviewers submit the finished files, sending them back to your inbox in Flare.
+You can use the connection between Flare Desktop projects and MadCap Flare Online for topic reviews.
+Flare Desktop supports review packages (i.e., bundling files such as topics and snippets) and lets you send those packages to Flare Online to be reviewed by others.
+After editing and annotating the files in Flare Online's Review Editor, the reviewers submit the finished files, sending them back to your inbox in Flare Desktop.
 You can then accept or reject their changes and accept the file, replacing the original source file.
-For more information see the online Help.
+For more information see the Help system.